jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

     1. ![](instruction-images/posture2.png)
     1. ![](instruction-images/posture3.png)

-If these settings for **security-playground** were configured to be passing CIS' EKS Benchmark it would be just like the **security-playground-unprivileged** workload which, as we saw, fared much better in our attack.
+If these settings for **security-playground** were configured to be passing CIS' EKS Benchmark, then it would be just like the **security-playground-unprivileged** workload which, as we saw, fared **much** better in our attack.

+And, in addition to helping you to remediate any security issues with your workload(s) and cluster(s), this tool will help you to prove to your auditors that they are compliant with any standards you need to adhere to as well.

 ## Module 4 - Kubernetes native firewall (NetworkPolicies)